Spread of the virus

 Reproduction number

-The reproduction number (R) shows how fast the coronavirus is spreading.
-The number shows how many people are infected on average by a person who carries the virus.
-That is why it is important to keep an eye on the R.
+The reproduction number showed how fast the coronavirus was spreading.
+The number showed how many people were infected on average by someone who was infected with the corona virus.
+That is why it was important to monitor the reproduction number.

 Source: RIVM